MauricioDMO/Pokemon-Survival/README.md

 It is a survival game, where you are faced with random pokeons from the first generation with your similar level.
 Coins will be given to you to buy health potions or pokeballs or you can find them after a fight.

+- Run Pokemom_survival.py and the game will start.